electricimp/imp-central-impt/DevelopmentGuide.md

 IMPT COMMAND SUCCEEDS
 ```

-8. Unassign your device which you used for the application testing.
+8. Unassign the development device which you used for application testing.

 ```
 > impt dg unassign